vfab/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

     npm install && npm run localmachine
     ```
+    >NOTE: if you are SSH'd into the jumpbox this step may fail.
+That's OK.

 2. Open a new terminal session on the jumpbox and test the API